Skip to content

 Editor’s note: I use affiliate links and receive a commission for purchases made through these links and would appreciate if you use my promo codes.
 As an Amazon Associate, I earn from qualifying purchases.

-I’ve had two concussions (one when I fell at a bowling alley for my kindergarten birthday party and the other during a soccer game in high school under the lights) and last year I got into some credit card debt (paging Dave Ramsey – don’t worry, I enrolled in Financial Peace University and I’m going through the Baby Steps).
+I’ve had two concussions (one when I fell at a bowling alley for my kindergarten birthday party and the other during a soccer game in high school under the lights) and in recent years I got into some credit card debt (paging Dave Ramsey – don’t worry, I enrolled in Financial Peace University and I’m going through the Baby Steps).

 I was a social drinker.
 I never drank on my own, but I took a trip to Europe with some friends from college and I drank too much.
 The nail in the coffin for me was when I chugged wine (don’t recommend it) and ended up throwing up in my bathroom and knocking down my towel rack.
 I told myself something I’d repeated many times: “I’m never drinking again.”